GamingPlatformFrameworksFall2015-WHK/Raven2015/README.md

 7. Afterwards, switch the configuration to "Release" and do the exact same thing as the previous step except omit the "-d" portion of each of the statements.
 So instead of using "sfml-graphics-d.lib", you'll use "sfml-graphics.lib".

 8. Go to Linker->Advanced and ensure that the "Target Machine" property is set to an x64 machine.
+Finally, hit "OK".

 9. After setting your solution configuration to x64 (at the top of your main editor window), build the project and attempt to run it.
 It -should- compile and link just fine.